 Every piece of property, whether it has a home on it or not, has a history.
 This becomes crucial before a closing because the lender wants to ensure no one else can claim any portion of the property as theirs.
 A title search may reveal something, like an easement, that many encumber all or part of the property.
 The most common easements are for utilities.
 These bounded out areas of the property allow utility companies access to their equipment.
 An easement means that the particular piece of property encumbered by it cannot be changed substantially.
 While the buyer will still own the property and usually be responsible for maintenance of the easement area, they cannot install a fence or do anything to obstruct it.

-If any problems are encountered before closing regarding an easement or other title defect, find a real estate lawyer in Sacramento, CA, like from Kassouni Law, to help.
+If any problems are encountered before closing regarding an easement or other title defect, find a real estate lawyer to help.
 A check of easement law may be all that is needed to get it resolved.